remy/remysharp.com/public/drafts/tasty-cookiestore.md

 - "Session" cookies leak across sessions
 - Non-session cookies require returning to the 70s via time machine to recall the exact date format to make them work
 - Deleting a cookie doesn't delete at all, just sets it to really old - has grandpa been deleted?
 Who knows.
+- The time format for the expire is exact, get it wrong, no errors, just doesn't work…or is it a session cookie, again who knows.
 - Syntax for setting cookie is brittle, i.e. `Set-Cookie: path=/;token=1234` fails without explanation.

 In fact, here's a slide straight out of my "Browsers with Wings" talk from 2010.